bobbygondola/bobbygondola/README.md

 ### Story time

 🌟 My Software Technology & Data career started in 2017 when I fell in love with creating spreadsheets using company data and logic.
 I would develop multi-page spreadsheets to display company info, members, productivity, client information, and more.
-The power to develop info-systems/data manipulation got me hooked and excited about how to grab and display data in different ways.
+The power to develop info-systems lead me to be hooked and excited about how to grab and display data in different ways.
 This lead me to Software Development and creating amazing products.

 ✍ The events that follow, occurred after the realization from 2017 (building info-systems).
 In mid-2019 I tasked with developing business metrics for a company to solve the problem of unknown growth rates and internal department productivity.
 I was writing functions, conditionals, and displaying client data information.